pazsea/station-alert/README.md

 This is a React Native app with Expo plattform.

 <br/>
-Download the app on your mobile with the Expo app and paste in this link: exp://exp.host/@paz1987/Station-alert
+Download the app on your mobile with the Expo app and paste in this link: <strong> exp://exp.host/@paz1987/Station-alert <strong/>

 ## What’s In This Document